How to Nail Your Market Positioning When Going Global

 Once you know which position you want to own in the new market, you’ll need to intensify all efforts to reach it.
 Your market position becomes the north star for your localization and marketing efforts.
 When you translate your product, the tone and style need to create the right image in your audience’s mind.
 When you choose the visuals and design, they need to reflect the type of brand you want to be.

 Luckily, localization services can greatly help you to adapt your product and content to a specific market, and a translation management tool is a perfect choice to manage your localization process right from the start.
+Nonetheless, it's essential to invest enough time and resources in creating a solid localization strategy before you start localizing.

 But, what if, despite all your efforts and well-developed marketing strategies, your positioning seems off once you’re actually live?
 Let’s look at what you can do in this case.